 - a.
-If a student is late arriving to school, he/she must report to the office and sign in before going to his/her assigned location.
-A student that arrives after second period will be considered a 1/2 day's absence - b.
+If a student is late arriving to school, they must report to the office and sign in before going to their assigned location.
+A student that arrives after second period will be considered a 1/2 day's absence. - b.
 The following will be consequences for students with more than 3 combined offenses of this variety in a single quarter: - i.
 4th offense detention - ii.
-5^{th} offense 3-hour detention - iii.
-6 offense & beyond Up to a Saturday School student's absence.
-When no excuse is provided, the absence will be unexcused and the student will be identified as truant for that school day.
-If the offered excuse for a student's absence is questionable or if the number of student absences is excessive, the school staff will notify the parents of the need for improvement in the student's attendance.
+5th offense 3-hour detention - iii.
+6 offense & beyond Up to a Saturday School